tlack/stex/README.md

 Stex: Static sites from Express apps
 ====================================

-This module produces a static site from an existing Express app.
+*Note:* This is very alpha.
+Mirror mode works but build mode is still lacking some big parts.
+Proceed with caution.

+Stex is a static site generator tht works with *existing* Express apps, by looking at the routes you have defined and building static versions of each page.

 It operates in two different modes: